|

 the better, new intellectual and spiritual forces must be

 generated.
 Such forces do not come about by chance.
-They can
+They

-the true and positive.
+and promoting the true and positive.

 1. On paradigms